numpy/numpy/doc/source/glossary.rst

       An element of a strctured datatype that behaves like an ndarray.

       ..
-        The entry is in numpy.doc.structured_arrays:51 and
-        so can't be deleted.

     title

       An alias for a field name in a structured datatype.

-      ..
-        The entry is referenced in numpy.doc.structured_arrays:242
-        and so can't be deleted.

     `tuple <https://docs.python.org/3/glossary.html#term-tuple>`_